 Canada urgently needs a nationally coordinated plan to help stop invasive plant

-, according to the Canadian Coalition for Invasive Plant Regulation (CCIPR).
+species from spreading, according to the Canadian Coalition for Invasive Plant Regulation (CCIPR).

 This group notes that Canada’s legislative framework is out of date and fragmented and responsibility for who controls invasive plants is unclear.